Bider-Man/Hyprland-Config/README.md

 I'm doing this in my free time, so as you can expect it'll be slow to update (major updates at least).

-Any criticism is also welcome :D
+Any criticism is also welcome :3

-# Installation Process

-Just make sure to have hyprutils and yay already installed before running the script.
-Everything else should be installed without any problems.